AWS Config Documentation

 Conformance packs

-Conformance packs help you manage compliance of your AWS resource configuration at scale—from policy definition to auditing and aggregated reporting—using a common framework and packaging model.
-Conformance packs are integrated with AWS Organizations.
-Using conformance packs as your compliance framework, you can package a collection of AWS Config rules and remediation actions into a single entity (known as a conformance pack) and deploy it across an entire organization.
-This is particularly useful if you need to quickly establish a common baseline for resource configuration policies and best practices across multiple accounts in your organization in a scalable and efficient way.
+Conformance packs help you manage compliance of your AWS resource configuration using a common framework and packaging model.
+You can package a collection of AWS Config rules and remediation actions into a single entity (known as a conformance pack) and deploy it across an organization.

 Multi-account, multi-region data aggregation

 Multi-account, multi-region data aggregation is a capability in AWS Config that enables centralized auditing and governance.
-It is designed to provide you an enterprise-wide view of your AWS Config rule compliance status, and you can associate your AWS organization to quickly add your accounts.
-The aggregated dashboard in AWS Config is designed to display the total count of non-compliant rules across your organization, the top five non-compliant rules by number of resources, and the top five AWS accounts that have the greatest number of non-compliant rules.
-You can then drill down to view details about the resources that are violating the rule, and the list of rules that are being violated by an account.
+It is designed to provide you an enterprise-wide view of your AWS Config rule compliance status, and you can associate your AWS organization to add your accounts.
+The aggregated dashboard in AWS Config is designed to display the non-compliant rules across your organization, by number of resources, and AWS accounts that have non-compliant rules.
+You can then drill down to view details about the resources that are violating the rule, and the rules that are being violated by an account.

 Querying configuration state

 AWS Config also provides generative AI-based natural language querying (available in preview), enabling you to simplify your resource configuration investigations.
-AWS Config generates an advanced query based on your question that you can execute as-is or further fine-tune to retrieve Config data.
+AWS Config is designed to generate an advanced query based on your question that you can execute as-is or further fine-tune to retrieve Config data.

 Extensibility